If you suffered injuries due to falling on a public sidewalk in New York, you might be wondering whether you can sue for your injuries.

 Sidewalk accident claims are complicated because they are public property.
 However, local regulations mandate property owners be responsible for maintenance issues.
 Before you can sue for your injuries, you must determine the cause of your accident and who is legally responsible.

-Rather than try to handle a slip and fall accident independently, contact attorney Anthony A. Ferrante.
-Mr.Ferrante is an experienced premises liability lawyer in New York.
-He understands the complicated nature of these claims and can help you determine whether you have a valid claim for damages.
+Rather than try to handle a slip and fall accident yourself, contact attorney Anthony A. Ferrante.
+Anthony understands the complicated nature of these claims and can help you determine whether you have a valid claim for damages.

-Proving Negligence in a New York Sidewalk Slip and Fall Claim
+How is Negligence Proved in a New York Sidewalk Injury Case?

 Proving negligence in a sidewalk injury case requires you to provide evidence of the following:

 - The property owner had a duty to maintain the sidewalk in a safe condition;

 - They breached this duty by failing to take reasonable steps to repair or remove hazards; and